 Aside from water bodies, this process can also occur on other surfaces containing moisture such as soil and trees.

 Evaporation is a continuous process; however, the rate of evaporation at a given time can vary based on several factors.
 These factors are as follows –

-Temperature – High-temperature results in increasing rate of evaporation and vice versa.
+Temperature – High-temperature results in an increasing rate of evaporation and vice versa.

 Humidity – High level of humidity means that the atmosphere already contains a significant amount of water droplets.
 Therefore, the rate of evaporation will be low.

 The Surface Area of Water – The surface area of water is directly proportional to the rate of evaporation.

 Wind – Wind helps in evaporation by carrying away water vapor, which helps in the formation of more water vapor.
 Hence, wind speed also affects the rate of evaporation.

 The process through which plants absorb through their roots and then lose the excess water via stomata is known as transpiration.